lab-smile/grace-cli/README.md

 # GRACE CLI

-GRACE CLI is a tool for processing NIfTI (.nii or .nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE), batch processing is also supported but make sure that all images are of same spatial size.
+GRACE CLI is a tool for processing NIfTI (.nii or .nii.gz) files using [GRACE model](https://github.com/lab-smile/GRACE), batch processing is also supported.

 ## Prerequisites